Ashikuroff/web-app/README.md

-# Simple web application made by python streamit
+# Simple web application made by python streamlit

 # version -1
 it will display only welcome page